 Market cap: US$604.62 billion; current share price: US$211.37

 Social media giant Facebook occupies the sixth spot with its product suite connecting more than a billion users across the globe.

 The company’s products include Facebook, Instagram, Messenger, WhatsApp and Oculus.
-As of March 2019, daily active users of Facebook numbered 1.56 billion, while its monthly active users were 2.38 billion.
+During the fourth quarter of 2019, daily active users of Facebook numbered 1.66 billion, while its monthly active users were 2.5 billion.

 7. Alibaba Group (NYSE:BABA)

 Market cap: US$588.38 billion; current share price: US$215.61